svavs/codinfox-zola/README.md

 Now is possible to create the content inside the `content` folder as usual for Zola sites.

+If you want to have a Blog with this theme, then create a folder inside the `content` folder containing all the blog posts in Markdown format.
+Zola automatically generate a section that you can manage as a blog.
+See an example in the [live demo]((http://svavs.github.io)).

 ## License

 Open sourced under the [MIT license](LICENSE.md).